dreamcatcher-tech/network/Inbox/2025-03-01 1523 micd up but for everyone.md

 [[Micd up down left and right]]

 Could this be handled agentically ?
 The humans are always dumping audio streams, and the agents take care of what to do about it ?
 A human operator can work over the top of an agent.

+An agent that was in charge of toxicity management, as well as playing in different questions from crowds of people.